kfachikov/QUIZZZZ/docs/backlog/backlog.md

 As a user, I should be able to see an intermediate leaderboard, as I would like to see how I am doing in comparison to the other players.

-- a different type of questions

-As a user, I should be asked differently phrased questions, as otherwise the game would be pretty monotonous and would easily bore me.
+As a user, I should see the current leaderboard several times during a multiplayer game, as otherwise I wouldn’t know how I am doing and there would be no motivation to “try to beat the others” - the competitive aspect will somehow be lacking.

 - estimation questions

-As a user, I should be asked a question that requires me to estimate a specific value (e.g. power consumption of a certain appliance) at least once, as that would make the game more exciting and intriguing.
+As a user, I should see various types of questions, including questions which require me to estimate the power consumption of an item or activity, for the game to be fun and exciting to play.

-- using power-ups after answering a question

-As a user, I should be able to use a "wild-card" even after answering a question, as this is a game of speed and I would strive to answer as fast as I can at first.
 ## Could:
 - emoji

-As a user, I could make use of some emoji reactions, as that would allow me to express myself and to see how the other players "engage".
+As a user, I could make use of some emoji reactions because that would make the game more interactive and fun.

-- see other people's emojis

-As a user, I could see what other people are reacting on the current questions, as that would make the game much more fun to play

 - using more than one joker per question

-As a user, I could use more than one joker per question, as it would make the game more challenging for the other players and give me a solid advantage.
+As a user, I could use more than one joker per question as it would make the game more challenging for the other players and give me a solid advantage.

 - display positioning during game

-As a user, I could make use of knowing my position on the leaderboard, as it would motivate me to improve my score.
+As a user, I could make use of knowing my position on the leaderboard, because it would motivate me to improve my score.

 - possible to change your answer

-As a user, I could make use of changing my answer to a question, as I could change my mind about the right answer to a question.
+As a user, I could make use of changing my answer to a question as I could change my mind about the right answer to a question.

 - pop-ups and songs

-As a user, I could appreciate if the game I’m playing could have a catchy background song and attractive design aspects, as they would make the game more remarkable and fun to play.
+As a user, I could appreciate it if the game I’m playing could have a catchy background song and attractive design aspects as they would make the game more remarkable and fun to play.

-- swapping the "remove answer" card into something else (e.g. range-provider) for estimation questions
+- swapping the "remove answer" card into something else(range-provider) for estimation questions

-As a user, if I still have my “remove answer” card, and if the question is an estimation question, I would appreciate it if I could use this card as a hint that gives me some advantage, as I would like to be able to use my Joker in all of the questions.
+As a user, if I still have my “remove answer” card, and if the question is an estimation question, I would appreciate it if I could use this card as a hint that gives a range the correct answer is in because I still want to be able to use my Joker in every question.

 ## Won't:
 - chat